PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/luigi/25/answer_error_test_1.md

     connection.close()
 ```

-Now the code should run without any errors.
+Now the code should run without any issues.